(suggested by the mentors, you may also suggest topics of your own)

 Mentor: Qidong He

-Text: Chapter 3 of Sacha Friedli and Yvan Velenik, Statistical Mechanics of Lattice Systems: A Concrete Mathematical Introduction.
+Text: Sacha Friedli and Yvan Velenik, Statistical Mechanics of Lattice Systems: A Concrete Mathematical Introduction.

 Description

-The Ising model is a classic statistical-mechanical model of ferromagnetism (think of a real magnet).
-It is also one of the very few statistical-mechanical models with "realistic" interactions whose entire phase diagram can be mathematically derived.
-We will go through the definition of the Ising model and a complete derivation of its phase diagram.
+The Ising model is a classic statistical-physical model of ferromagnetism (think of a real magnet).
+It is also one of the very few statistical-physical models with "realistic" interactions whose entire phase diagram can be mathematically derived.
+We will go over this derivation.
+Time permitting, we can explore additional topics in the textbook, including liquid-vapor transitions, random surfaces, and the Mermin-Wagner theorem.

 Prerequisites: Mathematical maturity; prior exposure to discrete math would be helpful but is not required.